AlexanderBelchev/STM32_Counter/README.md

 ### Linker script

 There is a file in this repository named "stm32f401.ld".
-This is the *linked script*.
+This is the *linker script*.
 Depending on the chip that is being used (STM32F401, STM32F031, etc.) certain values
 will differ with the ones I am using.